GEP 200 Syllabus

 Minimize electronic distractions

-Internet-connected electronic devices (phones, tablets) may be used in class for learning purposes.
+However, internet-connected electronic devices (phones, tablets) may be used in class for learning purposes.
 If these devices distract from your learning or your classmates learning I reserve the right to limit their use.

 Willingness to take risks and experiment